Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs

-We consider the case where CSI is not available \emph{a priori} to the transmitter or to the receiver, i.e., they are both not aware of the realization of~$\rmatH$.
-This scenario captures the cost of learning the fading channel \cite{lapidoth05a, durisi16a, yang13b}, an operation that has to be performed using quantized observations.
+Throughout the paper, we consider the case where CSI is not available \emph{a priori} to the transmitter or to the receiver, i.e., they are both not aware of the realization of~$\rmatH$.
+This scenario captures the cost of learning the fading channel~\cite{lapidoth05a,durisi16a,yang13b}, an operation that has to be performed using quantized observations and may yield significant performance loss in the case of low-resolution ADCs.
 We further assume that coding can be performed over many coherence intervals.
 Let $\rmatX = [\rvecx_1, \rvecx_2, \dots, \rvecx_T]$ be the $K \times T$ matrix of transmitted signals within a coherence interval, and let $\rmatR = [\rvecr_1, \rvecr_2, \dots, \rvecr_T]$ be the corresponding $N \times T$ matrix of received quantized samples.
-For a given quantization function, the ergodic sum-rate capacity is \cite{marzetta99a}
+For a given quantization function, the ergodic sum-rate capacity~is~\cite{marzetta99a}

 Here, the supremum is over all probability distributions on $\rmatX$ for which $\rmatX$ has independent rows and the following average power constraint is satisfied: